bigcommerce/dev-docs/docs/stencil-docs/localization/translation-keys.md

 <a href="{{ urls.account }}">Welcome Back <span>{{ customer.name }}</span></a>
 ```

-The corresponding internationalized version would substitute the text with the fully dynamic `{{ lang }}` Handlebars helper as shown below:
+The corresponding internationalized version would substitute the text with the fully dynamic `{{ lang }}` Handlebars helper, as shown below:

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">